Differentials

 • CT/MRI head:

-ischemic infarction, hippocampal volume loss
+ischemic infarction, may show hippocampal volume loss

 More